Violence

 Gender-based violence |

 Gender-based violence is any form of violence towards someone because of their gender, gender expression, gender identity or perceived gender.
-Young women face high levels of gender-based violence. |
+Young women face high levels of gender-based violence.
+Get advice on the most common gender-based violence issues facing young people, based on real searches from across Canada. |

 Human trafficking |

-National Human Trafficking Hotline: 24/7 confidential support at 1-833-900-1010 Human trafficking is a serious criminal offence and is one of the fastest-growing crimes around the world.
+National Human Trafficking Hotline: 24/7 confidential support: 1-833-900-1010 Human trafficking is a serious criminal offence and is one of the fastest-growing crimes around the world.
 Support is available for victims of human sex trafficking in Kingston and Frontenac, as well as for Indigenous women and youth and Indigenous communities in Napanee.

 |